liyapaul24/visualization/02_activities/assignments/assignment_3.md

     - How could this data visualization have been improved (in terms of accessibility, reproducibility, equity)?
         ```
         **Good Visualization**
-        Accessibility: Add textual descriptions for interactive features to improve usability for screen readers.
+        1.Accessibility: Add textual descriptions for interactive features to improve usability for screen readers.
-        Reproducibility: Provide a downloadable dataset to enable easier data verification and replication.
+        2.Reproducibility: Provide a downloadable dataset to enable easier data verification and replication.
-        Equity: Use a legend design that highlights all categories equally, ensuring smaller categories are not overlooked.
+        3.Equity: Use a legend design that highlights all categories equally, ensuring smaller categories are not overlooked.

         **Bad Visualization**
-        Accessibility: Use distinct colors with high contrast and add numerical labels or percentages directly on the chart.
+        1.Accessibility: Use distinct colors with high contrast and add numerical labels or percentages directly on the chart.
-        Reproducibility: Include a data table or a clear source link to enable verification and replication of the data.
+        2.Reproducibility: Include a data table or a clear source link to enable verification and replication of the data.
-        Equity: Replace the pie chart with a bar chart for better proportional clarity and to avoid misrepresentation.
+        3.Equity: Replace the pie chart with a bar chart for better proportional clarity and to avoid misrepresentation.